AdrBog/MorePoints/README.md

 <div align="center">
   <img src="./static/logo.svg">
   <h1>More Points</h1>
-  <p>Lightweight Free and Open Source alternative to Microsoft's SharePoint written in Python and Flask.</p>
+  <p>Free and Open Source FTP client and self-hosted FTP server written in Python and Flask.</p>
 </div>
 <hr>

 [![GPL v3](https://img.shields.io/badge/License-GNU%20v3-blue)](https://www.gnu.org/licenses/gpl-3.0.en.html)
 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/adrbog)

+The initial idea was to create a free alternative to Microsoft's Sharepoint.
+But I think this project can be more than just a Sharepoint clone.

-This application works as a FTP server, where instead of a user, you configure **sites**, which can be accessed by people in your company/home for secure document sharing within the company intranet.
+This application works as a self-hosted FTP server/client, Where you create **point** to connect to the FTP server, from there you can quickly create/edit/upload/delete files.

-The purpose of this project is to offer a free alternative for households or small businesses.
+My goal is to offer a free alternative for households or small businesses to share files.

 Needless to say, this application should not be accessible from the Internet, only from within the local network.